 Sporting Equals charity: Colin Graves’ Yorkshire return would undermine progress

-Sporting Equals has issued a strongly-worded open letter about Graves’ potential reinstatement at Headinley.
+Sporting Equals has issued a strongly-worded open letter about Graves’ potential reinstatement at Headingley.

 The return of Colin Graves to Yorkshire would “undermine the progress” the game has made against racism and “make a mockery” of those who have suffered in the past, according to the Sporting Equals charity.